di37/circle-detection-project/README.md

 By leveraging Florence2, we aim to overcome common challenges in circle detection, making our system robust across various scenarios.

+## Key Features

+- Image upload and storage in persistent storage
+- Unique identifier assignment for each detected circular object
+- Retrieval of circular objects with their bounding boxes
+- Calculation of bounding box, centroid, and radius for each circular object
+- Model/algorithm evaluation strategy
+- Containerized solution for easy deployment

+## Implementation Details

+The solution is based on Python and utilizes various computer vision libraries.
+Here's a brief overview of the main components:

+- **Image Upload Endpoint** - `POST /upload_image/`: Allows users to upload images and stores them in persistent storage.
+Also circles detection, assigning them unique identifiers, and calculating details like center point, radius takes place when this api is hit.
+These details are stored in the database.
+- **Visualization** - `POST /get_annotated_circle_image/`: Displays the original image and the segmentation mask in the same window.
+- **Object Retrieval** - `POST /get_circle_data/`: Provides an endpoint to retrieve a list of all circular objects with their bounding boxes.
+Also `POST /get_circle_properties/` allows to get details about specific circle of the given image as we pass its name.
+- **Model Evaluation**: Model evaluated on how good the model is.
+Please check `model_evaluation` folder.
+Results are described in depth in the README file.

+Also check out the README files under each of the folders for further implementation details.

 ## Project Structure

 ```bash